 A hack can be as simple as the takeover of a social media account.
-For example, Vevo’s YouTube account was recently hacked, and the hackers deleted the most-viewed YouTube upload of all time: Luis Fonsi’s “Despacito,” which had garnered over 5 billion views on Vevo’s channel (it has since been re-uploaded, below).
+For example, Vevo’s YouTube account was recently hacked, and the hackers deleted the most-viewed YouTube upload of all time: Luis Fonsi’s “Despacito,” which had garnered over 5 billion views on Vevo’s channel (it has since been re-uploaded, thank goodness).

 While tragic for “Despacito” lovers across the globe, no YouTube or Vevo customer data was compromised in the hack.

 On the opposite side of the spectrum, some hacks are extraordinarily damaging.

 Take, for example, the Equifax hack.
 Not only was Equifax’s reputation irreparably damaged as a result, but highly sensitive information of over 143 million Americans was also put at risk.

 Many hacks are financially motivated, like the Mt Gox exchange hack that saw 740 thousand Bitcoins disappear into thin air during the attack.
 The company, which handled over 70% of all Bitcoin transactions worldwide at the time, went bankrupt later that year.